DooDooLee/Doo_Learn_Oss/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to Active Admin.
+First off, thank you for considering contributing to learn_oss.
 It's people like you that make Active Admin such a great tool.

 ### Where do I go from here?